khushi-411/learnings/research_papers/09_pytorch.md

     - Implementation is inefficient.
 - Hence, PyTorch has a **`torch.multiprocessing`** module.
 It automatically moves the data of tensors to other processes to shared memory instead of sending it over a communication channel.
 - Improves performance, makes process weaker.
-- Transparently handles sharing of CUDA tensors.
+- It transparently handles the sharing of CUDA tensors.

 #### Reference counting
 - Garbage collection is a way to automatically manage tensor memory.